What should I do if I think I have a collapsed disc?

 Once your physician has a firm diagnosis, conservative treatments will typically be prescribed.
-This may include prescription or over-the-counter pain medications, physical therapy, hot or cold compresses, or bed rest.
-More aggressive treatments, such as traditional open back surgery, are typically reserved for patients who fail to respond to conservative treatment.
+This may include prescription or over-the-counter pain medications, physical therapy, epidural steroid injections and hot or cold compresses.
+Advanced treatment, such as traditional open back surgery, is typically reserved for patients who don’t find the relief they need from conservative treatment.

 If you have been recommended for surgery, you should be sure to explore the full range of surgical treatment possible.
 The outpatient procedures performed by Laser Spine Institute are a safer and effective alternative to traditional open spinal surgery, helping our patients experience less risk of complication and a faster recovery time.^

 Contact Laser Spine Institute for a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.